Psychopathy in the workplace: Counterproductive work behavior

-Corporate psychopath theory of the global financial crisis
+Psychopathy and the 2008 financial crisis

-Boddy makes the case that corporate psychopaths were instrumental in causing the 2007–08 global financial crisis.
+Boddy makes the case that corporate psychopaths were instrumental in causing the 2008 financial crisis.
 He claims that the same corporate psychopaths who probably caused the crisis by greed and avarice are now advising government on how to get out of the crisis.

-Psychologist Oliver James has described the credit crunch as a “mass outbreak of corporate psychopathy which resulted in something that very nearly crashed the whole world economy.”
+Psychologist Oliver James has described the credit crunch as a "mass outbreak of corporate psychopathy which resulted in something that very nearly crashed the whole world economy".

-For example, during this financial crisis, the behaviour of some key people at the top of the world's largest banks came under scrutiny.
+For example, during the 2008 financial crisis, the behaviour of some key people at the top of the world's largest banks came under scrutiny.
 At the time of its collapse in 2008 the Royal Bank of Scotland was the world's fifth largest bank by market capitalisation.
 CEO Fred "the Shred" Goodwin was known for taking excessive risks and showing little concern for his mismanagement, which led to the bank's collapse.
 Goodwin's demeanour toward colleagues was unpredictable and he is said to have lived a luxury lifestyle while fostering a culture of fear.